syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### FontAttribute

-The FontAttribute for the content of record cells in GridColumn can be customized by using the `[GridColumn.FontAttribute]`.The record cells text can be customized as bold or Italic font attributes using this property.The default value for Font Attribute is `None`.
+The FontAttribute for the content of record cells in GridColumn can be customized by using the `[GridColumn.FontAttribute]`.The record cells text can be customized as `Bold` or `Italic` or `None`.
+The default value for this property is `None`.

-    The following code example illustrates how to set the Font Attribute in SfDataGrid
+The below code example illustrates how to set the font attribute for a column in a SfDataGrid.

 {% tabs %}
 {% highlight xaml %}